-Geof Cox has been involved in social enterprise for over 30 years, and for the last 20 years has worked as a freelance social enterprise developer and as an associate of a number of top social enterprise consultancies, including international social enterprise development organisations such as Social Enterprise Europe and NESsT.
+Geof Cox has been involved in social enterprise for over 30 years, and for the last 20 years has worked as a freelance social enterprise developer and as an associate of a number of top social enterprise consultancies, including international social enterprise development organisations such as Social Enterprise Europe.
 He is also an associate member of the UK National Development Team for Inclusion and the British Council Global Social Enterprise Programme.

 He is a specialist in organisational change and restructuring, especially around the start or expansion of trading activities by public or voluntary sector bodies.
 His work includes: